Starting a Blog the Easy Way

 LEARNING something from it.
 It must be of VALUE to them in their personal or professional life.

-It cannot be all about how much you love puppies and box turtles.
+It cannot be all about how much you love box turtles.
 Which I dearly do, but others won’t.
 Period.
+Unless of course there’s a certain niche for that I’m unaware of.

 Blogging is about making someone care about what you have to say.